Loss-of-earnings recalculation payments

 I did not receive a letter, does this mean I am not entitled to this payment?

 We’ve checked all the claims in the affected time period, and we only sent a letter to businesses and people with past claims that needed to be recalculated.
-A small number of people with active claims will hear from us by the end of the year but will not have to take any action for the adjustment to be applied.

 How did this error happen?
 And could it happen again?

-Unfortunately there was an error in our system in how some cost-of-living adjustments were applied.
+Unfortunately, there was an error in our system in how some cost-of-living adjustments were applied.
 An update has been applied to eliminate the error and we have taken further steps to help ensure an error like this cannot occur again.

 How is the WSIB funding these loss-of-earnings recalculation payments?